Once upon a time there lived a Misfit and her Mini-Me.

-Her mini-me, while only 7.75 years old, appeared to follow suit.
+Her Mini-Me, while only 9, appeared to follow suit.

 She knew she was her own superhero:

-She loved the SIZE & *BULK* of her burgeoning muscles and would display them without being asked.
+Mini-Me loved her burgeoning muscles and would display them without being asked.

 Until she stumbled.

 Great googly moogly I look tired.
-Im like a grandma this morning!
+I look like a grandma this morning!

-She found herself completely *matter-of-factly* stating to her mini-me as she climbed out of her beloved beanbag chair:
+She heard herself stating quite plainly to her Mini-Me upon climbing out of their beloved beanbag chair:

 (whilst grunting and groaning for effect.)

 One morning after some such I AGING!
-I CREAKY! remark the MiniMisfit turned to her Mama and said:
+I CREAKY! remark Mini-Me turned to Mama and said:

-And, in a way reminiscent of the best John Hughes movie montages, all the OLD TALK snippets our misfit had uttered came rushing back to her.
+And, in a way reminiscent of the best John Hughes movie montages, all the old talk snippets our Misfit had uttered rushed back to her.

-- Comments made in jest to a MiniMisfit who didnt yet ‘grasp’ the jesting.
+- Comments made in jest to a Mini-Me who didn’t yet ‘grasp’ the jesting.

-- Comments made to her husband (in front of her mini) all in the name of laughing “we’re aging together!” camaraderie.
+- Comments made to Husband (in front of her mini) in effort to foster “we’re aging together!” camaraderie.

-- Comments made about being or getting old said with humor—but damaging none the less to little ears.
+- Comments made about being or getting old said with humor, but damaging to little ears none-the-less.

-Anxiety and worry she did not feel—but that mattered NOT when they were what exited her mouth and found their way into little ears.
+Anxiety and worry she didn’t feel, but that mattered not when they exited her mouth and found their way to little ears.

-Once she became aware of the foible of old talk our Misfit noticed it all around her.
+Once she became aware of the foible of old talk our Misfit noticed it everywhere.

 She overheard the same interactions—mother/child—on the playground.

-She eavesdropped on old talk among female strangers.
+She eavesdropped on “old talk” between female strangers.

-As we women make strides in conquering our FAT TALK must we, invariably, switch to a different kind of negative self-talk?
+As women make strides toward conquering fat talk must we, invariably, switch to a different form of negative self-speak?

-And, as all good misfits do, she brings her queries to you.
+And, as all good misfits do, she decided to bring her queries to you.

-- Whether in 20′s or edging past 40 have you found yourself slipping into ‘old talk’?
+- Whether in your 20’s or decades past 40: have you found you’ve slipped into ‘old talk?’

-- Have you discovered old-talk to be the new *fat-talk* as a way women connect/relate to other women?
+- Have you discovered old-talk is the new *fat-talk* as a way for to women connect/relate?